Creates a payment session for Web Drop-in and Web Components integrations.

 Metadata consists of entries, each of which includes a key and a value.
 Limits:

 Authentication data produced by an MPI (Mastercard SecureCode, Visa Secure, or Cartes Bancaires).

 Date after which no further authorisations shall be performed.
 Only for 3D Secure 2.

 Minimum number of days between authorisations.
 Only for 3D Secure 2.

 Defines a recurring payment type.
+Required when creating a token to store payment details.
 Allowed values: